rbednarek/rn-able/README.md

 1. **Environment Setup Problems**: Ensure you have conda installed and the setup script has execute permissions (`chmod +x setup_environment.sh`)
 2. **Missing Dependencies**: Re-run the setup script or manually install missing packages with `conda install` or `pip install`
-3. **Port Already in Use**: If the default port is occupied, the application will typically find an available port automatically
+3. **Port Already in Use**: If the default port is occupied, the application will typically find an available port automatically, otherwise manually update the port in pca_dash.py script.

 ## Requirements

-- Python 3.7+
+- Python 3.10+
 - Conda package manager
-- Sufficient RAM for processing large genomic datasets

 ## Data Format Requirements

-- **Raw Counts**: Tab-separated values file (.tsv) or compressed (.tsv.gz)
+- **Raw Counts**: Tab or comma separated values file (can be .gz compressed)
-- **Metadata**: CSV file with sample information matching the raw counts columns
+- **Metadata**: Tab or comma separated file with sample information matching the raw counts columns

 ---

 For additional support or questions, please refer to the application documentation or contact the development team.

+# Secondary Analysis Applications Coming Soon!